 Two Hearts Wellness is a local holistic health and wellness outfit with a passion for all things nourishing, including but not limited to: joyful living, great food, art, and literature, and–of course–traditional Chinese medicine.
 If you want to learn more about me, click here and do feel free to follow my blog and/or my Instagram, connect with me on Facebook, or contact me here to set up an appointment for personal training or health coaching services.
 If you are interested in Asian bodywork therapy, click here to book an appointment online.

 Note: Material on this web site is not intended to replace your treatment or care provided by an MD.
 It is for educational/entertainment purposes only.
-A TCM practitioner in Texas does not identifies syndrome patterns but does not diagnose illness.
-Always consult your primary care doctor for health concerns.
+A TCM practitioner in Texas identifies syndrome patterns but does not diagnose illness.
+Always consult your doctor for health concerns.